 Chess is a board game where players sit and move chess pieces while playing.
 The game is mentally draining and can go on for days especially if the opponents are grandmasters.

 Basically, all a chess player has to do is arrive at the gaming venue, make himself comfortable and he is good to go.
-When it comes to losing weight, not most people would consider playing chess to achieve the same.
+When it comes to losing weight, most people would not consider playing chess to be a way to achieve this.

 People will always choose sports that are physically engaging such as playing football, running round a track, or simply, hitting the gym.
 Here, we determine whether or not playing chess can help you burn calories.